We talked about everything from rocking your career to saving massive amounts of money to side hustles.

 She mentioned she had another mentee who didn’t always respect her time which is a bummer for that person.
 They missed out.

-I also signed up for FIRE mentoring in a way when I signed up for the Chautauqua.
+I also signed up for personal finance mentoring in a way when I signed up for the Ecuador retreat.
 We were guaranteed one 1×1 session with a blogger (couples get two – yay!) but more importantly, we spent a week hanging out and getting to know everyone.

 My husband and I ended up getting mentored from many people on the trip because we were the youngest and people wanted to help us.